Ivan Johnson

 Ivan Nicholas Johnson (27 June 1953 – 4 October 2021) was a professional, all rounder, English first-class cricketer who played for Worcestershire County Cricket Club from 1972 to 1975.

-He was the only Bahamian to have played professional cricket at the first-class and junior Test cricket level.
-He was also the only Bahamian to have worked as a staff sub-editor and journalist on newspapers in Fleet Street.
-In 1990 Johnson founded The Punch, a controversial Bahamian tabloid newspaper.
+Johnson was the only Bahamian to have played professional cricket at the first-class and junior Test cricket level.
+In his four seasons at Worcestershire, Johnson won runners-up medals in the 1972 John Player League and the 1973 Benson & Hedges Cup.
+In 1974, the Worcestershire team, which included Imran Khan, won the County Championship.

+Johnson was also the only Bahamian to have worked as a staff sub-editor and journalist on newspapers in Fleet Street.
+In 1990, Johnson founded The Punch, a controversial Bahamian tabloid newspaper.

-Biography
+Early life and education

 Johnson was born in 1953 in Nassau, Bahamas, to a Bahamian father and an English mother.
-He died on 4 October 2021 at the age of 68 after a heart attack.

 Family

-Johnson's late father, Basil L. I. Johnson, CBE DFM RAFVR was a World War II flight sergeant.
+Johnson's father, Basil L. I. Johnson, CBE DFM RAFVR was a World War II flight sergeant.
 In 1943 and 1944, Basil Johnson flew fifty war-time bombing missions in Avro Lancaster bomber aircraft for the Pathfinder (RAF) 156 squadron.
 He was the only black Bahamian to fly in the British Royal Air Force during World War II.

 Johnson's grandfather, Thomas Tot Walsh, was a professional footballer who was a centre-forward for the Bolton Wanderers and Crystal Palace.
 In 1923, Walsh was the twelfth man for the Football Association Cup final, known as the White Horse Final, where Bolton beat West Ham 2 to 0 at Wembley.
 On 15 January 1927, he scored a double hat-trick in a 9 to 4 win for Bristol City against Gillingham.